Date of Award:

 All of the above experiments lend a better understanding of how bacteria behave in the cheese especially when related to the development of bitter taste.
 Pre-screening bacteria for bitter enzyme should help cheese makers pick bacteria that won’t cause bitterness.
 This will save the manufacturer money and in return lower costs for the consumer.
 Additionally, using genome analysis tools to track the number of bacteria in cheese overtime can help resolve future problem that could arise from the starter bacteria in cheese making.

-Wood, Brantzen R., "Using Genome Analysis Methods to Screen Lactococcus Starter Cultures for Bitter‐Related Genes and Establish a Differentiation Method Using qPCR for Lactococcus lacits and Lactococcus cremoris Species in Cheddar Cheese" (2023).
-All Graduate Theses and Dissertations.
+Wood, Brantzen R., "Using Genome Analysis Methods to Screen Lactococcus Starter Cultures for Bitter‐Related Genes and Establish a Differentiation Method Using qPCR for Lactococcus lactis and Lactococcus cremoris Species in Cheddar Cheese" (2023).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8786.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .